CasaTab

 Transfer tax and stamp duty

-This is the line item that surprises people the most.
-Depending on country and region, the government takes between 1% and 13% of the purchase price as a tax on the transaction itself:
+This is the line item that surprises people the most — and the one where your country, and even your region, moves the bill by tens of thousands.
+Depending on where you buy, the government takes between 1% and 13% of the purchase price as a tax on the transaction itself:

 The loan itself has costs beyond the interest rate: